WEAQ: History

 The station was originally WEAU on 1050 kHz, switching to 790 in 1941.
-Call letters were switched to WEAQ upon a 1959 ownership change.
+The call sign was switched to WEAQ upon a 1959 ownership change.
 Eventually, the station moved to Tower Drive on the northeast side of Eau Claire, playing pop music with occasional format switches to country, rock, adult contemporary and standards.
 WEAQ converted to sports talk in April 2002 with a near-full simulcast of ESPN Radio, and the rebranding as "ESPN 1150."

 WEAQ and sister stations WIAL & WECL were purchased by Central Communications in 1996.
 WAYY 1150 and WEAQ switched frequencies, with WEAQ now at 1150.
 WEAQ, WIAL & WECL soon moved into the Central Communications building in Altoona, Wisconsin.
 The five stations, plus new sister station WDRK, were sold to Maverick Media, LLC in 2003.

 WEAQ and its Eau Claire sister stations, along with Maverick Media's Rockford, Illinois stations, were sold to Mid-West Family Broadcasting for $15.5 million.
 The purchase of the Eau Claire stations was consummated on October 1, 2013, while the Rockford station purchases were consummated on June 1, 2014.

-On April 28, 2014, WEAQ changed their format to oldies, branded as "Oldies 1150".
+On April 28, 2014, WEAQ changed its format to oldies, branded as "Oldies 1150".

 On March 14, 2017, after playing "Then You Can Tell Me Goodbye" by The Casinos, WEAQ flipped to Rhythmic CHR as "95.9 Jamz", utilizing new FM translator W240DC.
 The first song on the new format was "Party" by Chris Brown.
-The station is priding itself on its jockless nature, promoting themselves as the home for "nonstop music without all the talk".
+The station featured no DJs, promoting itself as the home for "nonstop music without all the talk".

 On May 19, 2022, the FM translator antenna moved to a new tower at an elevation of 285 feet above ground.

+On January 3, 2024, WEAQ flipped to country, along with agriculture news coverage, and rebranded as "The Farm".
+The new format mirrors Madison sister station WHIT.